knative/docs/install/README.md

 **Limited install guides**
-The guides below install some of the available Knative components, sometimes without all available capabilities, to minimize the disk space used for install.
+The guides below install some of the available Knative components, sometimes without all available observability plugins, to minimize the disk space used for install.
 * [Knative Install on Docker for Mac](Knative-with-Docker-for-Mac.md)
 * [Knative Install on Minikube](Knative-with-Minikube.md)
 * [Knative Install on Minishift](Knative-with-Minishift.md)